eait-itig/msgtap/README.md

 ```

 - Version (4 bits): The current version number is 0.
-- Reserved (12 bits): These bits MUST be zero when messages are
+- Reserved (12 bits): These bits MUST be zero when records are
   generated, and MUST be ignored when processed.
-- Type of Message (16 bits): Identifies the type of data in the message.
+- Type of Message (16 bits): Identifies the type of message data
+  attached to the record.
-- Metadata Length (32 bits): The amount of metadata attached to the
+- Metadata Length (32 bits): The amount of metadata in the record,
-  message, in bytes.
+  in bytes.
-- Length (32 bits): The original length of the data attached to this
+- Length (32 bits): The original length of the message attached to
-  message.
+  this record, in bytes.
-- Captured (32 bits): The amount of data attached to this message.
+- Captured (32 bits): The amount of data from the message that is
-  The amount of data that is captured may be less than the original
+  attached to this record, in bytes.
+The amount of data that is
-  length of the message.
+  captured may be less than the original length of the message.

 The total length of a `msgtap` record is the size of this header,
-plus the metadata length, plus the captured data length.
+plus the metadata length, plus the captured message length.

 ### Metadata fields

-Metadata is identified by a 4 byte header, which may be followed
+Each metadata field is identified by a 4 byte header, which may be
-by a value.
+followed by a value.

 ```
  0                   1                   2                   3